Using Keywords

 4 of 5

-Start a new search by clicking the Clear link to the right of the search bars.
+Start a new search by clicking New Search in the menu at the left of your screen.

 Using the three different search bars and the AND/OR/NOT drop-down menus, which combination of keywords results in the most relevant articles to explore the example research question: